Shaliach tzibbur course 2020-2022

 - Clear integration into the Dutch-Jewish community.

-- A basic knowledge of Hebrew.
+- Good technical reading and a basic knowledge of Hebrew.

 - A pleasant singing voice.

-The position of cantor in and of the community carries the implication that the personal life and lifestyle of a student is a matter of significance.
+The position of a cantor in and of the community carries the implication that the personal life and lifestyle of a student is a matter of significance.
 This is why the student’s lifestyle and bahaviour are important elements as part of the admission procedure, albeit with full guarantees against any form of discrimination by gender, sexual orientation, race, colour or political beliefs.

 I. The candidate